Sulion/working-hours/README.md

 # Working Hours

-A Ktor-based web-service which transforms rather specific restaraunt working hours information into the text you actually could put onto your web-site or even print
+A Ktor-based web-service which transforms rather specific restaraunt working hours information into a text you actually could put onto your web-site or even print

 ## Build

+This project targets JDK 12.
-The project is Gradle-based and pure Kotlin, so there is nothing special about the build.
+The project is Gradle-based and pure Kotlin, so there is nothing special about the build:

+    ./gradlew build

 ## Run

 The build produces a fatjar which can be run directly:

+    java -jar build/libs/working-hours-fat-1.0-SNAPSHOT.jar

+After that try to send `POST` to `http://localhost:8080` with JSONs described in the task.

 ## Format improvement

 To improve a data format one needs to know lots of conditions which cannot be known inside test assignment.

-How much data in this format we already have?
+* How much data in this format we already have?

-Who are the producers of this data and how likely they are to change?
+* Who are the producers of this data and how likely they are to change?
 (If it is Google or government, there is little chance they'll listen)

-Who are we going to improve this data for - for producers or for consumers?
+* Who are we going to improve this data for - for producers or for consumers?

-What are statistical properties of the data?
+* What are statistical properties of the data?
 Is there some standard patterns we could cover with enumerations?

-What is more computationally harder - produce and transfer data or process it?
+* What is more computationally harder - produce and transfer data or process it?

 All those questions I would have asked in a real project.
 However, this one is a test assignment.